-His former colleagues aren’t giving him credit: Montoya wins, much to he liking of Eddie Irvine and Damon Hill.
-Schumacher’s triumph in Monza isn’t enough to put the skeptical criticisers to sleep.
-Despite 3-point lead on the Colombian and a 7-point lead on Kimi Raikkonen, albeit with just two races to go in the championship (in which the Maranello team will be the favorites, for good measure), former Ferrari driver Eddie Irvine took shots at his former teammate Schumacher:
+His former colleagues aren’t giving him credit: Montoya wins, to the liking of Eddie Irvine and Damon Hill.
+Schumacher’s triumph in Monza isn’t enough to silence the sceptics.
+Despite the 3-point lead on the Colombian and a 7-point lead on Kimi Raikkonen, albeit with just two races to go in the championship (in which the Maranello team will be the favourite), former Ferrari driver Eddie Irvine takes shots at his former teammate Schumacher:

 "His dream of a sixth world title is pretty much finished.
-My favorite (to win it) is Juan Pablo Montoya".
+I’m rooting for Juan Pablo Montoya".

-Interviewed by the Daily Sun, the Northern-Irish driver thinks Schumacher might be regressing:
+Interviewed by the Daily Sun, the Northern-Irish driver thinks Schumacher has passed his prime:

 Irvine raced for the Maranello team from 1996 to 1999, until the signing of Rubens Barrichello.
-In his final year for the team, after being promoted to number 1 driver following Schumacher’s incident in Silverstone, he lost the title at the finale, the Japanese Grand Prix, blowing a 2-point lead over Mika Hakkinen.
-After moving to Jaguar, he called it a career in 2022, at the age of 37 (Schumacher is 34, for reference).
-Another former rival of Michael Schumacher, Damon Hill, was rooting for Juan Pablo Montoya:
+In his final year for the team, after being promoted to number 1 driver following Schumacher’s incident in Silverstone, he lost the title at the final race, the Japanese Grand Prix, where he arrived with a 2-point lead over Mika Hakkinen.
+After moving to Jaguar, his career ended in 2002, at the age of 37 (Schumacher is 34).
+Another former rival of Michael Schumacher, Damon Hill, is rooting for Juan Pablo Montoya too:

 "He definitely has a psychological advantage in this duel.
 It’s been a while since Schumacher’s been racing under pressure".

-"I could never rely on him to help me winning the title.
+"I could never rely on him to help me win the title.
 I never thought of Ralf as a colleague that would help me improve my championship position in such a critical moment.
-Gené on the other hand is more available".
+Gené, on the other hand, is more willing to help me".

 A statement which increases the doubts over Ralf Schumacher’s absence at Monza, later confirmed to be caused by health issues.

-Regardless of the drama, on the Tuesday of the 16th of September 2003, Michael Schumacher is back on track at Jerez (Spain) to get ready for the United States Grand Prix, scheduled on the Sunday of the 28th of September.
-The German driver clockes-in 100 laps (the fastest of which being a 1'19"260, for a total of 440 kilometers), setting up the car and the tyres.
+Regardless of the drama, on Tuesday, September 16, 2003, Michael Schumacher is back on track at Jerez (Spain) to get ready for the United States Grand Prix, scheduled on Sunday, September 28, 2003.
+The German driver does 100 laps (the fastest of which being a 1'19"260, for a total of 440 kilometres), and sets up the car and the tyres.
 Meanwhile, test driver Felipe Massa is running in Monza.
-3-for-3: since Formula 1’s been to Indianapolis, Ferrari have always won.
-Twice with Schumacher (a crucial win in 2000, which allowed him to increase his lead over Mika Hakkinen putting one hand on his first championship trophy in his career in Maranello, and a dominant win in 2001, with his championship win sealed), and once with Barrichello last year, with an overtake just before the finish line and his rivals well behind, another 1-2 in an irrepetible season.
-Something changed since then.
-The opposition especially, improving enough to close the gap to the Maranello race cars.
+3 out of 3: since Formula 1’s been to Indianapolis, Ferrari has always won.
+Twice with Schumacher (a crucial win in 2000, which allowed him to increase his lead over Mika Hakkinen, giving his first championship trophy of his career to Maranello, and a dominant win in 2001, when he had already won the championship), and once with Barrichello last year, with an overtake just before the finish line and his rivals well behind, another 1-2 in an unrepeatable season.
+Something has changed since then.
+The competitors especially, which improved enough to close the gap to the Maranello cars.
+Michael Schumacher explains:

-"No point to try and make predictions, we’re all getting them wrong".
+"No point trying to make predictions, we’re all getting them wrong this year".

-As we know, the Williams driver, after suffering a big incident a week prior, didn’t take part in the Italian Grand Prix at Monza.
-He qualified last in friday practice due to an off-track excursion, he then didn’t show up to the circuit on saturday morning.
-He looked calm and smiling, but soon after his team announced he would be replaced by Spanish test driver Marc Gené, who then classified fifth place in the race.
+As we know, the Williams driver, after suffering a big incident the previous week, didn’t take part in the Italian Grand Prix at Monza.
+He qualified last in Friday practice due to an off-track excursion, but then didn’t show up to the circuit on Saturday morning.
+He looked calm and smiling, but soon after his team announced he would be replaced by Spanish test driver Marc Gené, who then finished fifth in the race.

-"Agreeing with Ralf who is not 100% - as reported in the statement - it was decided to give him some days of rest".
+"In agreement with Ralf who is not feeling well - as reported in the statement - it was decided to give him some days of rest".

-It was surprising news, seeing young Schumacher’s normal behavior.
+It was surprising news, seeing young Schumacher’s normal behaviour.
 And some took their chance to suspect that the team wanted Gené in their lineup for the race, because they thought Ralf wouldn’t have fought hard against his brother.
-In a delicate moment in the championship, with Juan Pablo Montoya ready to overtake Schumacher in the standings, they preferred to leave the German home and take the Spanish to the track.
-Gené wouldn’t have annoyed his teammate, as it showed.
-The doubts are still here, even though Ralf himself made sure he got heard.
-Speaking on the next United States’ Grand Prix, the German stated:
+In a delicate moment in the championship, with Juan Pablo Montoya ready to overtake Schumacher in the standings, maybe they preferred to leave the German home and take the Spanish to the track.
+Gené wouldn’t have annoyed his teammate, and he showed it.
+Doubts are still here, even though Ralf himself makes sure he gets heard.
+Speaking about the next United States Grand Prix, the German states:

 "I lost my first race in the hospital room, I never missed a race since I joined Formula 1.
 I made some further medical checks and now I’m back in full shape.
 I’m doing everything I can to not have any problems.
-Indianapolis is the home of motorsport in the Americas, it’s a very special event that i don’t want to miss.
-I like the track because it requires a driver to always keep a very good pace.
-It’s a unique circuit, a long straight with a banked turn at full speed.
+Indianapolis is the home of motorsport in America, it’s a very special event that I don't want to miss.
+I like the track because it requires a driver to always keep a very fast pace.
+It’s a unique circuit, a long straight with a parabolic to face at full speed.
 A great challenge for everyone, going full-throttle for over 20 seconds in top gear with maximum RPMs.
-We need a lot of power from the engine and luckily our BMW powertrains has plenty of it.
-Through in the infield the car requires a particular setup, with a lot of downforce.
-It’s hard to find the right setup, but I think I’ll be able to do it and have good results".
+It takes a lot of power and luckily our BMW engine has a lot of horsepower.
+Through the infield section, the car requires a particular setup, with a lot of aerodynamic pressure.
+It’s hard to find the right setup, but I think I’ll be able to do it and have a good result".

-Ralf’s excitement is a great to see, but some still bring up about how two facts which could put the younger of the brothers from Kerpen on the ropes.
+Ralf’s excitement is great to see, but some still bring up two facts which could put the younger of the brothers from Kerpen in difficulty.
 Last year Ralf Schumacher, at Indianapolis, had a collision with Juan Pablo Montoya at the start of the race.
-That triggered controversy within the team, and the most part of it was on the Colombian’s side.
-The German driver replying:
+That triggered controversy and most of the team was on the Colombian’s side.
+The German driver replies:

 "These things can happen, we’ll be more careful this year".

-The second one being that Ralf Schumacher is yet to renew his contract with the British team for 2004, while Montoya was already signed for next year.
+The second one is that Ralf Schumacher is yet to renew his contract with the British team for 2004, while Montoya has already signed for next year.

 "There are still some details to clear, but we’re very close to signing".

-It might be true, but Williams still want to see how things will turn out, expecting the unexpected.
+It might be true, but Williams is still waiting to see how things will turn out and surprises aren’t excluded.

-"We’ll witness the closest race of the season at Indianapolis".
+"We’ll witness the most hard-fought race of the season at Indianapolis".

-In between the certainties and the superstitions, Michael Schumacher made his challenge clear ahead of the United States Grand Prix:
+In between certainties and superstitions, Michael Schumacher makes his challenge clear ahead of the United States Grand Prix:

-"It’s crunch time: I’m wlooking forward to the United States Grand Prix.
-A very close weekend is expected, considering how close the competition has been all year long.
-We got some good numbers out of the Jerez test, we can fight for the win, we’re extremely motivated.
+"The season is at a decisive point: I’m looking forward to the United States Grand Prix.
+It will be a very hard-fought weekend, considering how close the competition has been all year long.
+We got some good results out of the Jerez test, we can fight for the win, we’re extremely motivated.
 Even though the track isn’t one of the hardest, the atmosphere of the Speedway is very special.
-I don’t think the track will favor the Williams’: it was expected in Monza but we still won.
-I’ve been in America with my wife since last weekend, we’re enjoying the enviroment and jet lag won’t be a problem".
+I don’t think the track will favour Williams: it was expected in Monza but we still won.
+I’ve been in America with my wife Corinna since last weekend, we’re enjoying nature and jet lag won’t be a problem".

-Frank Williams caused controversy with a (forbidden) team order:
+Frank Williams causes controversy with a (forbidden) team order:

 "Ralf mustn’t play any role in the championship battle and he mustn’t hinder Montoya against Michael.
 The fans want this duel and Ralf must stay out of it".

 Little brother won’t like that, and it’s no guarantee that he’ll race instead of Gené.
-Meanwhile, Renault have signed French Frank Montagny as a test and reserve driver for 2004.
-Michael Schumacher is in the middle, with the behavior of a championship leader.
-In between Juan Pablo Montoya, naughty yet brilliant, and Kimi Raikkonen, an inversely proportional talent compared to his emotions that he shows: on Thursday of the 25th of September 2003, the three drivers are posing for the usual picture, as if they were standing on a podium, much to the liking of Michael Schumacher.
-There’s an whole season at stake in Indianapolis, an entire year of hard work, tension, challenges, fear, joy, anger, wins and losses.
+Meanwhile, Renault has signed Frenchman Franck Montagny as a test and reserve driver for 2004.
+Michael Schumacher is in the middle, with the behaviour of a championship leader.
+Around him there are Juan Pablo Montoya, naughty yet brilliant, and Kimi Raikkonen, an inversely proportional talent compared to the emotions that he shows: on Thursday, September 25, 2003, the three drivers are posing for the usual picture, as if they were standing on a podium, much to the liking of Michael Schumacher.
+There’s a whole season at stake in Indianapolis, an entire year of hard work, tension, challenges, fear, joy, anger, wins and defeats.
 All three of them have great merits and little to complain: a spin in Australia for Montoya, a crash in the downpour in Brazil for Schumacher, an engine failure whilst controlling the race to secure the 10 points at the Nurburgring for Raikkonen.
-The United States’ Grand Prix is the penultimate race of the season: the reigning world champion at Ferrari with a 3-point lead on the Colombian and a 7-point lead on the finn.
-Nobody is willing to make any predictions.
+The United States’ Grand Prix is the penultimate race of the season: the reigning world champion at Ferrari defends a 3-point lead on the Colombian and a 7-point lead on the Finn.
+Nobody is willing to make any prediction.

 Then, he recalls some of the championships that went down to the wire: 1994, 1995, 2000.